 - Surveying parents about home use of ICT.

-So what are some strategies which you can use then involve parents in the development of ICT capability in your centre today?
+So what are some strategies which you can use then involve parents when using technology in early childhood education?

 Here are some tried and tested ways to choose from.